That Christmas: Plot

 The parents notice that Evie is missing and they search for her, getting the town involved in their search.
-Mrs. Trapper enlists Danny to take her to the McNutt house where she takes up the command.
-As Sam and Charlie run into Danny and join in on his quad bike, the trio enlists Lighthouse Bill to help find Evie.
-Fortunately, Lighthouse Bill flashes the light on a set of footprints and the group follow them to a row of beach huts, where they find Evie sheltering with several turkeys.
+Ms. Trapper enlists Danny to take her to the McNutt house where she takes up the command.
+As Sam and Charlie run into Danny and join in on his quad bike, the trio enlists Bill to help find Evie.
+Fortunately, Bill flashes the light on a set of footprints and the group follow them to a row of beach huts, where they find Evie sheltering with several turkeys.
 After Bernadette and Evie's parents arrive, Bernadette apologizes to her mother for losing Evie, but she forgives her.
 Upon learning that Danny thought of using the lighthouse, Bernadette hails him a hero and Danny asks out Sam.
-On Boxing Day, Lighthouse Bill goes to the beach to swim in the cold ocean with half the town arriving to enjoy themselves.
+On Boxing Day, Bill goes to the beach to swim in the cold ocean with half the town arriving to enjoy themselves.